Olympics: IOC advised to make $500 million programme more transparent

-LAUSANNE, Switzerland The International Olympic Committee (IOC) has been advised by a prominent business school to give greater transparency to a programme which is handing out more than $500 million in funding.
+LAUSANNE, Switzerland (Reuters) - The International Olympic Committee (IOC) has been advised by a prominent business school to give greater transparency to a programme which is handing out more than $500 million in funding.

 The Olympic Solidarity programme distributes money to help national Olympic Committees around the world fund athlete development and the training of coaches.